Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 different image formats, ranging from just the rootfs as a tarball to ready disk-images containing EFI-bootloader, configuration and rootfs and that can be written directly to a storage device.
-For PELUX, the preferred format for the Intel NUC are .wic images, which are complete disk-images.
+For PELUX, the preferred format for the Intel NUC are ``.wic`` images, which are complete disk-images.
+For the Raspberry Pi 3, the preferred format is ``.rpi-sdimg`` which can be directly written to the SD card.

 .. _Qt Automotive Suite: https://www.qt.io/qt-automotive-suite/